AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-event.md

 Once publication is done:
 * The corresponding transactional message is automatically created.
 See [Editing transactional messages](../../channels/using/editing-transactional-message.md).
 * The API that will be used by your website developer is deployed and the transactional events can now be sent.
-See Integrate event triggering(../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger).
+See [Integrate event triggering](../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger).

 ## Previewing and publishing the event {#previewing-and-publishing-the-event}